James4Ever0/notes/pyjom schedules.md

 issues:
 - [ ] video length too long (10 mins)
 - [ ] bgm somehow not in sync (too broad bpm/clip ranges?)
+- [ ] to analyze the peaks and grab louder peaks
 - [ ] place video on loudest points, abrupt changes detected by talib or just take direvative and gaussian average
 - [ ] video too repetitive (small corpus?)
 - [ ] do not remove subtitle and crop active region (reviewer's resource not used? but i rather advise you to do it directly since it requires less computational power)